-Item 4.1.3 Sent.
-2 and 3 DCGK: YOC AG has instituted appropriate measures aligned to the company’s risk situation, in order to ensure that legal provisions and intragroup regulations are observed.
-The existing risk management is being reviewed each year in the context of the annual audits, where up until today no objections have been made.
-The introduction of an additional special Compliance Management System is not deemed necessary by the Management Board and the Supervisory Board due to the positive experiences of the past and the size of the company.
-For the time being, we abstain from providing a protected reporting system, as from the Management and Supervisory Boards’ perspective, there is no sufficient practical experience with it in Germany.
-This is why we have opted to wait and see whether the arguments brought forward against a reporting system, such as in particular high costs, possible negative effects on the corporate climate and its susceptibility for misuse, actually play a role in practice and which solutions will become established to prevent these factors.
-The Management Board and Supervisory Board will continue to observe the practices developing in this field.
+Item 4.1.3 DCGK Sent.
+2 and 3: YOC AG has taken appropriate steps based on the company’s risk situation in order to ensure the observance of legal regulations and the company’s rules and regulations.
+The existing risk management is under annual review during the annual audit, where up to date there have been no objections made.
+Due to the positive experiences of the past and the size of the company, the Management Board and Supervisory Board do not deem necessary the introduction of a special compliance management system that goes beyond the existing risk management.
+We also abstain, for the time being, from installing a secure whistleblower system as the Management Board and Supervisory Board are of the opinion that currently the practical experience with such a system in Germany is not sufficient.
+Hence it is first to be awaited whether the arguments made against a whistleblower system, including in particular high costs, possible negative effects on the corporate climate and a proneness to misuse, will be of actual significance and which solutions to prevent these points will take root.
+The Management Board and Supervisory Board will continue to observe the evolving practices in this field.

 Item 4.1.5 DCGK: The appropriate representation of women in the two management levels below the Management Board is subject to individual qualification for the respective position.
 Based on this premise, the Management Board will pay attention to diversity when filling leading positions, and strive to accomplish an appropriate representation of women.